EPANET: EPANET Toolkit

+In 2012, Baseform released a rewrite of the EPANET toolkit in Java under the GNU GPLv3 license.

 Compatibility

-EPANET uses a binary file format, but also includes the capability for importing and exporting data in dxf, metafile, and ASCII file formats.
+EPANET uses a binary file format, but also includes the capability for importing and exporting data in DXF, metafile, and ASCII file formats.
 EPANET's ASCII file format is called an input file within EPANET, and uses a file extension ".inp".
 The input file can include data describing network topology, water consumption, and control rules, and is supported by many free and commercial modeling packages.

 While EPANET is used as the computational engine for most water distribution system models, most models are developed and maintained in hydraulic modeling packages based on EPANET's computational engine.
 Some of the major hydraulic modeling packages are: